 The Essentials to pack in your Hospital Bag

 Here’s exactly all the essentials you need to pack in your hospital bag for labor and delivery, as well as for going home.
-I have broken it down into three categories: bag for mom, bag for baby and bag for partner.
+I have broken it down into three categories: hospital bag checklist for mom, hospital bag checklist for baby and hospital bag checklist for dad (or partner).
 But don’t worry, you can fit it all in one bag 🙂

 I have included my personal views and recommendations on every item, as I don’t believe everything applies to everyone.
 For example, you don’t need breast pads if you are planning on bottle feeding 🙂